Szymon Hołownia

+In the 2023 Polish parliamentary election, he was elected to the Sejm from Białystok as a member of Third Way.

 Journalist

 From 1997 to 2000, he worked as an editor of Gazeta Wyborcza, and from 2001 to 2004 as a columnist and editor of Newsweek Polska.
 From April to July 2005 he was the deputy editor-in-chief of Ozon magazine.
 From September 2005 to 2006, he worked for Rzeczpospolita daily as an editor of the Plus Minus appendix.
-He published - among others - in Kultura Popularna, Machina, Przewodnik Katolicki, Tygodnik Powszechny and Więź.
+He published – among others – in Kultura Popularna, Machina, Przewodnik Katolicki, Tygodnik Powszechny and Więź.
 In the years 2006–2012 he was again a columnist for Newsweek Polska.
 From September 2012 to April 2013 he was a columnist for the Wprost weekly.
 From 2015 he is a regular columnist for Tygodnik Powszechny.

 He hosted programs in Radio Białystok, Radio Vox FM, cooperated with Radio PiN.

 He has authored twenty books on social issues and religion.

-TV
+Television

 Together with Marcin Prokop he co-hosted the Polish edition of Got Talent on TVN (2008–2019).
-In 2006 he was the host of the program "Po prostu pytam" (pl.
-"I just ask") on TVP1.
+In 2006, he was the host of the program "Po prostu pytam" (pl.
+"I'm just asking") on TVP1.
 In the years 2007–2012 he was the program director of Religia.tv.
 In this station he hosted an ethical talk show "Między sklepami" (pl.
 "Between Stores") broadcast from the Złote Tarasy shopping mall in Warsaw, the program "Bóg w wielkim mieście" (pl.
 "God in the Big City") and numerous other programmes.

 He was a host of press review in morning show Dzień Dobry TVN.

 Humanitarian work

 He founded the Białystok branch of the "Pomoc Maltańska" foundation.
-In April 2013 he founded the "Kasisi" foundation, and in the following year he established the "Dobra Fabryka" foundation.
+In April 2013, he founded the "Kasisi" foundation, and in the following year he established the "Dobra Fabryka" foundation.

 As part of the "Dobra Fabryka", aid organized by Hołownia reached, among others, residents of Bangladesh, Mauritania, Rwanda, Burkina Faso and Senegal.
 In total, the foundation helps around 40,000 people on a yearly basis.
 The "Kasisi" foundation focuses on running the largest orphanage in Zambia, where more than two hundred children live permanently.

-He acts for the children's rights.
-At the end of 2019 he organized a fundraiser on Facebook, which gathered PLN 2 million (including over PLN 1.5 million paid by Kulczyk Foundation) for further functioning of the telephone helpline for children and youth, run by the "Dajemy Dzieciom Siłę" foundation.
-The support let the line to operate for another year (24 hours a day), though its rejection by the Ministry of National Education.
+Hołownia is a children's rights advocate.
+In 2019, he organized a Facebook fundraiser which raised PLN 2 million (including over PLN 1.5 million paid by Kulczyk Foundation) for the 24-hour telephone helpline for children and youth run by the "Dajemy Dzieciom Siłę" foundation.
+The support let the line to operate for another year, though it was rejected by the Ministry of National Education.
 He is a co-initiator of the Pomocni.info website, addressed to people in a difficult life situation.

 He was an ambassador of the UN Sustainable Development Goals.